orientechnologies/orientdb-docs/src/misc/Stress-Test-Tool.md

 		* V1000 creates 1000 vertices
 		* F10 Each vertex has 10 edges
 	* **GSP**, Executes a shortest path between all the vertices against all the other vertices.
 The `<workload-params>` must follow the format `L#`, where the '#' is a number::
-		* L1000 set the limit to 1000 vertiecs only.
+		* L1000 set the limit to 1000 vertices only.
 Optional.
 * the **o** parameter sets the filename where the results are written in JSON format.
 * the **d** parameter sets the base directory for writing the plocal database
 * the **k** keeps the database at the end of workload.
 By default is `false`, so the database is dropped.